precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 ## preCICE API

 - Migrate connectivity information to the vertex-only API.
+All `setMeshX` methods take vertex IDs as input and return nothing.
-  - Only define the primitives you actually need.
+  - Only define the primitives you actually need based their defining vertices. preCICE will add hierarchical primitives if necessary.
-  - `setMeshEdges`, `setMeshTriangles`, `setMeshQuads`, `setMeshTetrahedron` now require vertices only and don't return ids.
+  - Rename `setMeshTriangleWithEdges` to `setMeshTriangle` and `setMeshQuadWithEdges` to `setMeshQuad`.
+The edge-based implementation was removed.
-  - Replace `setMeshXWithEdges` with `setMeshX` calls for `Triangle` and `Quads`
+  - Use the new bulk functions to reduce sanitization overhead: `setMeshEdges`, `setMeshTriangles`, `setMeshQuads`, `setMeshTetrahedra`
 - Remove `mapWriteDataFrom()` and `mapReadDataTo()`.
 - Remove `initializeData()` and initialize the data after defining the mesh and before calling `initialize()`.
 - Remove `isReadDataAvailable()` and `isWriteDataRequired()`, or replace them with your own logic if you are subcycling in your adapter.